wellcomecollection/docs/rfcs/066-graph_pipeline/README.md

 These are other pipeline considerations which apply to the graph in general, independently from the source data.

-### Idempotence

-* All insert operations should be idempotent so that we're not creating duplicate data
-* `MERGE` queries in Cypher
-* Constraints

 ### Edge directionality

 * Edges are all directional in the database (undesirable for performance reasons to run an undirected query)